Leung-Kam-Ho/Auto_Claim_Ollama/README.md

 pip install -r requirements.txt
 ```

-To use ollama, you need to install ollama from [here](https://ollama.com/)
+To use Ollama, you need to install ollama from [here](https://ollama.com/)

 run the following command to install the required model
 ```bash